posrocket/posrocket-python-sdk/docs/source/how_to/customer_service.rst

     - Each Service has 2 Getter functions which are:
         * Get customer by ID:
+            get a specific `DirectoryCustomerModel`_. by id

         .. sourcecode:: python

             user = launch_pad.directory_customers_service.get_customer_by_id(<customer_id>)

         * Get all customers:
+            get all current business `CatalogItemModel`_. you can filter by name and you can also select the page by passing any of those variables to the get_customers function.

         .. sourcecode:: python